anaylsethis2020/sevenseas-spa/test README.md

 ## Credits

-- Built as part of the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course.
+- Built as part of the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course
-- Images used: Provided by Code Institute resources and AI-generated via Microsoft Designer.
+- Images used: Provided by Code Institute resources and AI-generated via Microsoft Designer

 ## Acknowledgements

 Thanks to Code Institute mentors and walkthrough instructors for clear guidance and project structure.

 ---